avn-eesh-01/Array-Operations/README.md

    At the end, the element gets inserted at the given location by the use of for loop.
 3. Deletion of elements from the desired position:
    After entering the elements, the user is asked the position of the element they want to delete.
-   After the position is entered , the element gets deleted and the updated array is displayed.
+   After the position is entered , the element gets deleted and the updated array is displayed along with the deleted element.